r-d-s-l-w/C-STL/README.md

 * Pay careful attention to the ordering of the parameters, some are not intuitive.
 (Ex. `nth_element`)

-### See a problem?

-Let me know.
-You can contact me through the [contact form](https://www.srcmake.com/contact.html) on my website, through the [social media](https://www.srcmake.com/) listed on my website, or by making a github issue/pull request.

 ### References

 * [cplusplus.com's list of STL algorithms.](http://www.cplusplus.com/reference/algorithm/)